doselect/docs.doselect.com/source/includes/_embed_api.md

 The embed requests will fail if the `user_hash` is incorrect.

+## Host authentication

+This is an optional feature which will enable you to add whitelisted hosts which will be able to open the embed.
+The host is identified using the `Referer` header of the request.
+The white-listed hosts can be added in your company's [integrations settings](https://doselect.com/settings/team/integrations) in the `Allowed Hosts` section.

+By default, no hosts will be allowed to open the embed.
+You will have to add atleast one allowed host in the team settings.

+The hosts can be an restricted using an exact string match as well as through the wildcards `*` for all characters and `?` for one character.

+The matching will convert `https://api.doselect:8080/embed/problem/yo3kd` to `api.doselect:8080` and try to match that to the white-listed hosts.

 ## Problem embed

 You can embed a problem on your platform using the problem's `slug`, which uniquely identifies a problem on